hadiubaidillah/demo-spring-boot-3-java-21-keycloak-22/README.md

-# Demo Spring Boot 3 and Java 21
+# Demo - Spring Boot 3 - Java 21 - Keycloak 22+

 This project demonstrates how to secure a Spring Boot application using Keycloak, a powerful open-source Identity and Access Management tool.